Neuroscience Masters Programs

 Admission into neurology graduate programs is an extremely competitive process.
 A strong background in sciences is required, including coursework in biology, chemistry, and physics.
 Undergraduate degrees in biology, chemistry, neuroscience, biochemistry, and molecular biology are preferable.

-There are a variety of topics and courses available in neurology, with new courses developing on a regular basis.
+There are a variety of topics and courses available in neurology masters, with new courses developing on a regular basis.

-Each neuroscience graduate program has its own specific requirements; however several, common topics occur across programs these courses might include:
+Each neuroscience masters program has its own specific requirements; however several, common topics occur across programs these courses might include: